-Updated: March 23, 2026
+Updated: April 06, 2026

 Boston-Specific Tipping Norms

 Let’s take a closer look at the specifics of Boston and why tips for movers in Boston often differ from general guidelines for the U.S. In Boston, there’s a general issue with narrow streets, parking, and buildings without elevators.
 Boston also has a pronounced seasonal pattern, and if you’re moving in the winter, the team’s job becomes more challenging.
 Tips often depend less on the total cost of the move and more on how difficult it is.
+There are also a particularly large number of moves in Boston on September 1.
+NBC Boston reports that an estimated 70% of leases in Boston begin on September 1, which puts additional strain on movers.

 On average, for a simple move—such as from a small apartment with easy access—tips can range from $20 to $30 per person; for a standard city move with moderate difficulty—$30–$50; and for more challenging conditions (multiple floors without an elevator, difficult parking, heavy items, or winter weather)—$50–$80 or more per mover.